 All the tax brackets have been adjusted for inflation this year.
-Each of the top four tax brackets has been increased from 2007, which results in many taxpayers with constant taxable incomes paying somewhat less for income taxes in 2008.
-The 10% bracket increased by \$200 for single taxpayers and married taxpayers filing separately and twice that for married taxpayers filing jointly.
-For example, for a married taxpayer filing jointly, the increase of \$400 in the 10% bracket rather than the 15% bracket is a savings of \$20 in income tax liability.
+Each of the top four tax brackets has been increased from 2008, which results in many taxpayers with constant taxable incomes paying somewhat less for income taxes in 2009.
+The 10% bracket increased by \$325 for single taxpayers and married taxpayers filing separately and twice that for married taxpayers filing jointly.
+For example, for a married taxpayer filing jointly, the increase of \$650 in the 10% bracket rather than the 15% bracket is a savings of \$32.50 in income tax liability.
 After 2010, the 10% rate bracket reverts to the levels under the prior act, unless changed by legislation.
 There is no 10% bracket for estates and trusts.
 The 15% bracket for those married taxpayers filing jointly is twice the single bracket.
-The 2008 tax rate schedules are shown in Figures 3-8.
+The 2009 tax rate schedules are presented in Figure 3.